Testing numbers rise; confirmed cases remain above average

 The number of people hospitalized declined for a second day from a near-record 277 hospitalizations on Tuesday.
 The DHS says 172 COVID-19 patients were hospitalized in the past 24 hours.
 The 7-day average is 154.7 new hospitalizations per day.
 The percentage of people who test positive for the coronavirus who need hospitalization is steady at 4.4%.

 Wednesday afternoon, the Wisconsin Hospital Association (WHA) reported 1,780 COVID-19 patients hospitalized, the lowest current hospitalizations since 1,774 patients on Nov.
-5. The WHA reports 397 are in ICU, putting that number below 400 for the third time this week.
-We’ll get updated figures later Thursday afternoon.
+5. The WHA reports 376 are in ICU [updated figure].
 Daily changes in hospitalization numbers take deaths and discharges into account.

 The Fox Valley region’s 13 hospitals were treating 100 COVID-19 patients Wednesday, with 23 in ICU.
 The Northeast region’s hospitals are taking care of 166 COVID-19 hospitals, with 43 in ICU.